Which Way To Upgrade Magento 2 Would You Choose?

 php bin/magento indexer:reindex

-Make sure every command is complete before starting the next one.
+Pro tip from Amasty: Make sure every command is complete before starting the next one.

-The above will help you refresh the database schema, update all dependencies, and flush caches.
+All the listed php bin magento upgrade commands will help you refresh the database schema, update all dependencies, and flush caches.
 If you have a lot of products, customers, orders, etc., you may need to wait some time until each command is executed.

-The upgrade task is almost complete.
-Now you can check your store frontend and admin view to ensure that everything looks and works as expected.
+Step 3.
+Once you're done, check your store frontend and admin view to ensure that everything looks and works as expected.
 If you use third-party extensions, run some smoke tests to check that these modules are still compatible with your new Magento version and upgrade them as well if needed.

 July 4, 2018